Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Find test files and test functions that cover a given symbol or file.'
-It specifies the verb ('find'), resource ('test files and test functions'), and scope ('cover a given symbol or file').
-It also distinguishes from siblings by explicitly contrasting with 'Glob/Grep' tools, which suggests it's more intelligent about test-to-source mapping.
+It uses a specific verb ('find'), identifies the resource ('test files and test functions'), and specifies the scope ('cover a given symbol or file').
+It distinguishes from sibling tools like 'get_untested_symbols' and mentions it's better than Glob/Grep.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.